What are your shipping policies?

 What is your return or order cancelation policy?

-We accept returns and cancellations.
-Returns and Cancellations are subject to a 7% restocking fee which covers the payment processing fees that are not returned to us when we refund you.
+We accept order cancellations if the order has not yet been shipped.
+Cancellations are subject to a 7% restocking fee which covers the payment processing fees that are not returned to us when we refund you.
 Cancellations must be instigated by the buyer within 30 days of purchase for items that have not been shipped.
-Returns must be instigated by the buyer within 30 days after arrival for items that have been shipped.
-The buyer is responsible for the cost of return shipping and a shipping label can be purchased through us if that is preferable.

 Are you available for commissions or custom orders?